Ian Seymour: Professional career

 The Tampa Bay Rays selected Seymour in the second round with the 57th overall selection of the 2020 Major League Baseball draft.
 He signed for $1.2 million.
 He did not play a minor league game in 2020 due to the cancellation of the season caused by the pandemic.
 He began the 2021 season with the Charleston RiverDogs of the Low-A East and earned promotions to the Bowling Green Hot Rods of the High-A East and the Durham Bulls of the Triple-A East during the season.
 Over 14 games (13 starts) for the 2021 season, Seymour went 4–0 with a 1.95 ERA and 87 strikeouts over 55 1/3 innings.
 He was assigned to the Montgomery Biscuits of the Double-A Southern League to begin the 2022 season.
 He made five starts before undergoing Tommy John surgery, forcing him to miss the remainder of the season.
 He returned to play in 2023 and pitched 42 innings between the Rookie-level Florida Complex League Rays, Charleston, Bowling Green and Montgomery, going 1-0 with a 1.50 ERA and 46 strikeouts.

 Seymour was assigned to Montgomery to open the 2024 season and was promoted to Durham during the year.
 In 27 starts split between Montgomery and Durham, he compiled a 9–4 record and 2.35 ERA with 162 strikeouts across 145 1/3 innings pitched.
 On November 18, 2024, the Rays added Seymour to their 40-man roster to protect him from the Rule 5 draft.

-Seymour was optioned to Triple-A Durham to begin the 2025 season.
+Seymour was optioned to Durham to begin the 2025 season.
 In 12 appearances (11 starts) for the Bulls, he posted a 5-3 record and 2.95 ERA with 84 strikeouts across 61 innings.
 On June 8, 2025, Seymour was promoted to the major leagues for the first time.
 He made his MLB debut on June 9 against the Boston Red Sox at Fenway Park, pitching in extra innings and earning the win in a 10–8 Rays victory.
+Seymour appeared in 19 games (five starts) with the Rays and went 4-3 with a 3.63 ERA and 64 strikeouts across 57 innings.

+Seymour was named to his first Opening Day roster as one of Tampa Bay's relief pitchers to begin the 2026 season.
+Following injuries to Rays starting pitchers Shane McClanahan and Griffin Jax, Seymour moved into the team's starting rotation.